-The Young Pianist Competition of New Jerseyproudly announces its Twenty-Sixth Season.
+The Young Pianist Competition of New Jersey proudly announces its Thirty Second Season.

 Students from 4 years of age to 18 years of age are eligible to participate in any Division of the Young Pianist Competition of New Jersey.

 The Competition has several divisions that are held throughout the year: